 Fjords, Windmills, Mountains & Lakes

-This trip was our most ambitious trip to date, because we visited cities in seven countries and covered 5,400 kilometers.
+This was the most ambitious trip we had ever taken, because we visited cities in seven countries and travelled over 5,400 kilometers.
 We took all forms of transportation: Airplanes, trains, boats, busses, trams, cable cars, ziplines, rental car and even a tricycle.
 We planned all of the travel ourselves, because there is so much information available that it's straight forward (ie; lots of Googling) to do this.

 Our goals for this trip were to see various things in Europe that we haven't seen previously and to take our time to enjoy each place, sample the food, the beer and wine, the culture and to stretch ourselves beyond our normal life in Florida.
 This is the first time we are travelling without others (children/parents) being with us and we are excited for our first European adventure together.